Can Minimalism be Measured?

-Just yesterday I read a post by Charley, writer of the blog ‘You, Simplified’ and he made a very interesting statement:
+Just yesterday I read a post with a very interesting statement:

 Some want to live more consciously, some want to escape the stranglehold of consumerism, some want to lighten their footprint, some want to live out of a bag and travel the world, some want to break their attachment with anything considered materialistic (and there is a whole spectrum that measures the magnitude of this).
 All are worthy, and I won’t dare judge or question anyone’s motives.